 Sounding Knowledge responds to the visuo-centrism of conventional educational methods and the resulting lack of participative and embodied learning opportunities.
 It does so by investigating the potential of a Sonic Pedagogy that promotes and practices embodied, sensory and tacit learning possibilities, which are able to nurture a sensational dimension in education that can engage students within the classroom as well as the complex socio-political environments we live in (Ebner, 2019).
 Read more about Sounding Knowledge.

-The project will create an international network of specialists from the fields of Sound Art and Sound Theory, Education Studies and Pedagogy, especially Civic Education, to conduct a multidisciplinary investigation of auditory teaching and learning.
-It is a led by Prof. Salomé Voegelin (PI) and Dr. Werner Friedrichs (CoI), with Early Career Researchers Dr Kevin Logan and Dr. Kerstin Meißner and project coordinator Lisa Hall.
+The project will create an international network of specialists from the fields of Music, Sound Art and Sound Theory, Education Studies and Pedagogy, especially Civic Education, to conduct a multidisciplinary investigation of auditory teaching and learning.
+It is a led by Prof. Salomé Voegelin (PI) and Dr. Werner Friedrichs (CoI), with Early Career Researchers Dr. Kevin Logan and Dr. Kerstin Meißner and project coordinator Dr. Timothy Smith.

 The network will be realised through a series of events: two online Sonic Pedagogy workshops that will explore and develop 'positionalities', comparing methods, aims and methodologies to find the problems and promises of a Sonic Pedagogy; and two in-person Aural Literacy workshops that will focus on creating and applying a pedagogic toolkit.